wojnosystems/redis_cluster_proxy/README.md

 # Purpose

 I needed a [Redis Cluster](https://redis.io/topics/cluster-tutorial) with at least 3 master nodes running in a Docker cluster as I was testing the JedisCluster (Java redis cluster SDK client).
 However, because Redis uses IP addresses when connecting to the cluster from a client and those IP addresses aren't routable outside of the cluster, it is not possible to access a redis cluster directly.
 However, by using a proxy with the ability to rename IP addresses, it is possible to support external connections.

+Read up on [additional history](https://github.com/antirez/redis/issues/2527) on this problem.

 # Caveats